blakeblackshear/frigate/docs/docs/configuration/live.md

 | mse    | native                                | native     | yes (depends on audio codec) | yes             | iPhone requires iOS 17.1+, Firefox is h.264 only.
 This is Frigate's default when go2rtc is configured.                                                              |
 | webrtc | native                                | native     | yes (depends on audio codec) | yes             | Requires extra configuration, doesn't support h.265.
 Frigate attempts to use WebRTC when MSE fails or when using a camera's two-way talk feature.                   |

+### Camera Settings Recommendations

+If you are using go2rtc, you should adjust the following settings in your camera's firmware for the best experience with Live view:

+- Video codec: H.264 - provides the most compatible video codec with all Live view technologies and browsers.
+- Audio codec: AAC - provides the most compatible audio codec with all Live view technologies and browsers.
+- I-frame interval (sometimes called the keyframe interval, the interframe space, or the GOP length): match your camera's frame rate, or choose "1x" (for interframe space on Reolink cameras).
+For example, if your stream outputs 20fps, your i-frame interval should be 20 (or 1x on Reolink).
+Values higher than the frame rate will cause the stream to take longer to begin playback.
+See [this page](https://gardinal.net/understanding-the-keyframe-interval/) for more on keyframes.

+The default video and audio codec on your camera may not always be compatible with your browser, which is why setting them to H.264 and AAC is recommended.
+See the [go2rtc docs](https://github.com/AlexxIT/go2rtc?tab=readme-ov-file#codecs-madness) for codec support information.

 ### Audio Support

 MSE Requires AAC audio, WebRTC requires PCMU/PCMA, or opus audio.
 If you want to support both MSE and WebRTC then your restream config needs to make sure both are enabled.